 The Black Canyon Freeway, originally constructed in Phoenix between Jefferson Street and Northern Avenue with four lanes, was designed for 20,000 vehicles per day (vpd).
-As of 2003, the same highway carried up to 220,000 vpd amid six through lanes and two HOV lanes.
-The freeway is home to routine traffic back-ups.
+As of 2003, the congested highway carried up to 220,000 vpd with six through lanes and two HOV lanes.

 Expansion options to mitigate traffic congestion along I-17 were included in the Maricopa Association of Government 20-year Regional Transportation Plan.
 Funds earmarked for Interstate 17 in the plan included one study to build an upper deck to the freeway.
-Inspiration for the I-17 plan was derived from the construction of a second deck for the Leroy Selmon Expressway (SR 618) in Tampa, Florida, in addition to the population density adjacent to the Black Canyon Freeway.
-This east-west tollway was expanded as part of a $350 million in construction between April 2004 and July 2006.
-Six miles of roadway were added for the use of reversiable traffic flow.
-These were supported with single pier-supports placed within the tollway median.
+Inspiration for the I-17 plan was derived from the construction of a second deck for the LeRoy Selmon Expressway (SR 618) in Tampa, Florida, in addition to the population density adjacent to the Black Canyon Freeway.
+The Selmon Expressway was expanded as part of a $350 million project between April 2004 and July 2006.
+Supporting a reversible roadway, six miles of elevated viaduct were added along the toll road.
+These were supported with single pier-supports placed in the expressway median.
 Within Phoenix, the second deck of the Black Canyon Freeway was considered for the stretch between Interstate 10 (Exit 199) north and Dunlap Avenue (Exit 207), a distance of eight miles.

 Similar to the Tampa roadway, the I-17 roadway would have carried Express lanes with only a few entry and exit points.
 Some early public comments on the project were positive.
 A west Phoenix community group, Community Leaders Organizing for Urban Transformation (CLOUT), however were not supporters.
 They contested that the highway would help divide west Phoenix from the rest of the city and advocated a relocation of funds toward mass transit-based projects.
-As of 2003, construction of the upper deck for Interstate 17 was unlikely until 2016 and 2020.1
+Projections in 2003 outlined potential construction of the upper deck for Interstate 17 as unlikely until 2016 and 2020.1

 No progress was made since and by 2011 a new I-17 Corridor Improvement Study was underway.
-This ADOT study was rescinded in 2012, along with the concurrent ADOT I-10 Corridor Improvement Study.
+This Arizona Department of Transportation (ADOT) study was rescinded in 2012, along with the concurrent ADOT I-10 Corridor Improvement Study.
 Planning, engineering and environmental information derived from those studies were folded into a new I-10/I-17 Corridor Master Plan.
-Referred to as the “Spine”, because of its role as the backbone of transportation mobility in the Phoenix area, the study pertains to 35 miles of I-10 and I-17 from Loop 202 to the south and Loop 101 to the north.
-The first round of public meetings on the Spine Study were conducted by the Maricopa Association of Governments in partnership with ADOT and the FHWA in March 2015.
+Referred to as the “Spine”, because of its role as the backbone of transportation mobility in the Phoenix area, the study covers 31 miles of I-17 from Loop 202 at the Pecos Stack to the south to Loop 101 at the North Stack.
+The first round of public meetings on the Spine Study were conducted by the Maricopa Association of Governments (MAG) in partnership with ADOT and the Federal Highway Administration (FHWA) in March 2015.

 North End – Flagstaff, AZ